 It is also very important to look for a durable generator casing such as one made from metal.
 These will withstand stringent use as opposed to plastic that will quickly wear off in rugged situations or from sun exposure.

 The wattage of a solar generator could range from as low as 4 watts to as high as 1,500 watts.
-A point to note is, the lower the wattage of a generator, the longer it will take to charge.
+A point to note is, the higher the wattage of a generator, the longer it will take to charge.
 Don’t purchase a low watt generator just because it is cheaper.
 The cost shouldn’t compromise on quality and the delivery of the power that you need.

 The amount of time it takes for a generator to charge is something that shouldn’t be overlooked.
 Therefore, it would be good to compare the generators’ charging times when plugged into an outlet and when placed under direct sunlight.